K-dash/flake8-import-guard/README.md

 ## How It Works

-Flake8 Import Guard uses Git to detect changes in your codebase:
+Flake8 Import Guard uses Git to detect changes in your codebase.

 1. For new files, it checks all imports against the forbidden list.
 2. For existing files, it compares the current version with the last committed version to identify newly added imports.